LibraryCarpentry/lc-shell/_episodes/03-working-with-files-and-folders.md

 wanted to make the same crop on hundreds of images, say, the pages of a scanned book, then we could automate that cropping work by using shell commands.

-Before getting started, we will use `ls` to verify where we are.
+Before getting started, we will use `ls` to list the content of our current directory.
 Using `ls` periodically to view your options is useful to orient oneself.

 ~~~